datguyducky/mytymon.com/README.md

 # mtymon.me
 This repository is for my portfolio website that's hosted on Github Pages.
-Below you will find links to repos of projects that are highlighted on it.
+Below you can find links to repos of projects that are highlighted on it.

 ## My Projects:
 - [V - RSS Reader - App built with React Native](https://github.com/datguysheepy/v-rss-reader "V RSS Reader")